perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Browsing history and bookmarks
 - File can be opened using simple text editor to view contents

+#### EXIF Files
+- **Description:**
+	- Stands for Exchangeable Image File
+	- Standard that specifies formats for images and sounds used by digital cameras, scanners and other systems handling image and sound files
+- **Contains the following data:**
+	- Timestamps
+	- Longitude
+	- Latitude
+	- Location
+	- Device Information
+		- Depending on device used to capture image or sound

+#### SQLite Data Format
+-
 ---
 ## Table Summaries